 And by the way, Subjel was surreal that morning with the hill soaked in the sun and children’s laughter, while the town was still wrapped in heavy fog below.

-Still, the thing that Kosjeric is best known for is the rural tourism.
-It has also been the popular destination for children excursions for years that are hosted, among others, by Mologosce and Gostoljublje households.
-At the first one, I was told by Ivana and Mile that they actually lived in the city at first, but soon decided to move back here for good.
-They welcome children groups from various schools and kindergartens, from Serbia and abroad.
-Because here, they are able to learn old crafts, to have a ride on a tractor, to make jam, bread or to collect herbs.
+Still, the thing that Kosjerić is best known for is rural tourism.
+It has also been a popular destination for children’s excursions for years, with visitors hosted, among others, by Mologošće and Gostoljublje households.
+At the first one, I was told by Ivana and Mile that they actually lived in the city at first but soon decided to move back here for good.
+They welcome children’s groups from various schools and kindergartens, from Serbia and abroad.
+Here, the children can learn old crafts, have a ride on a tractor, make jam and bread, or collect herbs.

-As for the other household, I spent the night there and had a chance to talk to Marija and Zeljko about their experience.
-Zeljko is also one of the School of My Ancestors initiators and besides managing this interesting traditional accommodation complex, he is into various projects for cultural heritage conservation.
+As for the other household, I spent the night there and had a chance to talk to Marija and Željko about their experience. Željko is also one of the School of My Ancestors initiators, and besides managing this interesting traditional accommodation complex, he is involved in various projects for cultural heritage conservation.

 And I can’t even begin to tell you how delicious Marija’s breakfast was!